canonical/ubuntu-frame/docs/how-to/packaging-iot-gui/packaging-an-application.md

 If your application doesn’t appear in the Ubuntu Frame window or look right at this stage, then this is the time to work out the fix, before packaging as a snap.

 Close the application window (`Ctrl-Q`).

+Before continuing to the next section, return to your previous working directory:

+    cd -
 :::

 :::{tab-item} GTK3